volpatoo/Vegetation_index_calculator/readme.md

 ---------------------------------------------
 ## Pipeline

-> The app display a list with the main step to run the VIs.
+> An overview of the main steps to run the VIs appears in the app.

 1 - Select the data source input